 Two parallel walls of sheet piling will surround the facility.

 The lakebed serves as its foundation.
 “But each of those piles that we’re putting in goes about 50 feet into that lakebed.
 So that’s a pretty significant depth to be able to get underneath that.
-In the case when they have a rock or an obstruction that’s blocking the way, they may need to use a hammer like we hear now to get past that obstruction,” Henk says.
+In the case when they have a rock or an obstruction that’s blocking the way, they may need to use a hammer ... to get past that obstruction,” Henk says.

-Eventually a 2 ½- to 3-foot “soil mix” wall will keep the contaminated sediment within the DMMF.
+An additional 2.5- to 3-foot wide wall will hold the contaminated sediment within the DMMF.

-“Bentonite, blast furnace slag and fly ash.
-That’s combined with the sand and water to create that cementitious mixture that creates the wall,” Henk says.
+Henk describes it as a soil mix: “Bentonite, blast furnace slag and fly ash.
+That’s combined with the sand and water to create that cementitious mixture that creates the wall."

-She says coming up with the right proportions of each “ingredient” took months of meetings, laboratory tests and finally testing in the real world.
+She says coming up with the right proportions of each ingredient took months of meetings, laboratory tests and finally testing in the field.
+“That whole testing period was about nine months."

-While MMSD constructs the DMMF, the EPA is puzzling out how the sediment will be delivered to the facility.
+While MMSD constructs the DMMF, the EPA is puzzling out how to deliver the vibrosediment to the facility.

 “The intent is that all of that material is going to be removed by something called the hydraulic dredge, which would pump that material from the bottom of the river all the way over here.
 And the biggest benefit of doing it with that method is that you don’t have trucks going back and forth from our waterways downtown to the DMMF and filling it.
 The hydraulic dredge is faster, it’s cleaner,” Henk says.

-As the sediment enters the DMMF, water will be removed.
+As the sediment enters the storage space, water will be removed.
 That means the DMMF will need its own water treatment facility.

 “Since the water is going right to Lake Michigan, the DNR is actually the main reviewing entity,” Henk says.

-She calls the work a once-in-a-generation opportunity to do better with our waterways, an opportunity of a lifetime.
+She calls the work a once-in-a-generation opportunity to do better with our waterways.

 “It makes me feel real good,” Henk says.

-MMSD is hosting a walking tour Sept.
+The Milwaukee Metropolitan Sewerage District is hosting one-mile walking tours of the DMMF on Wednesday, Sept.
 24 between 5 and 6 p.m.
 You can find more information here.